OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/1_Mamba_intro_CCB.md

     $ mamba info

 **3) We can use mamba to search for software packages to install, however in order to find the packages, mamba needs the address of certain sites on the internet to look at - these are called 'channels'.
-Let us add appropriate mamba channels to get all the software we need (and trust).
+Let us add appropriate channels to get all the software we need (and trust).
 The order that these channels are specified is important!** As we used mamba forge to install mamba these should already be configured in the right order just incase but we will go through these steps just in case.
+NOTE that this is one of the only times we use the `conda` command instead of `mamba`

-    mamba config --add channels defaults
+    conda config --add channels defaults
-    mamba config --add channels conda-forge
+    conda config --add channels conda-forge
-    mamba config --add channels bioconda
+    conda config --add channels bioconda

 *Note: Mac users may have problems copying and pasting the config commands above, with strange error messages.
 If that's the case, please enter these commands manually and try again.*